Application & Removal

 HOW TO USE FIXODENT DENTURE ADHESIVE

 How to apply denture adhesive

-- Start by applying Fixodent to dentures in a series of small dots or strips.
+- Start by applying Fixodent to dentures in a series of small dots or strips (please see usage instructions on-pack for the right application method).
 Always start with a small amount and do not apply adhesive too close to the edge of your dentures.